 Ya’ll I know I love a good quick bread, and judging from the views of the ones on my blog, I think you do, too.
 Amirite?
 I think you guys will like this Apple Fritter Bread just as much.

-I had such rave reviews from the family last week on my Cinnamon Swirl Quick Bread that I decided not to rest on my laurels but to forge ahead & make Date Nut Bread.
-I haven’t made or had it for years, maybe decades, but I came across a fun, retro recipe from Pat Nixon, and couldn’t resist!
+I had such rave reviews from the family last week on my Cinnamon Swirl Quick Bread that I decided not to rest on my laurels but to forge ahead & make Pat Nixon’s Date Nut Bread.
+I haven’t made or had Date Nut Bread for years, maybe decades, but I came across a fun, retro recipe from Pat Nixon, and couldn’t resist!

 I love that Quick Breads just seem to scream “good home cooking” don’t you?
 They’re great for all kinds of occasions: when company is dropping by, for brunch, or maybe to take to the office or to a family who needs a bit of a boost.
 This would make anyone feel better, at least while they’re eating it!